Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

   a form
 - How the JavaScript programming language supports asynchronous data requests through the use of the asynchronous JavaScript and XML (AJAX) framework

+### Chapter Twenty: Using JavaScript Frameworks

+- Knowledge of the popularity and benefits of JavaScript and its frameworks (e.g., Ember, Angular, and React)
+- The ways in which JavaScript frameworks support the implementation of interactive web sites
+- The benefits from using frameworks, like AngularJS, to create single-page applications (SPAs)
+- How JavaScript frameworks adopt the model-view-controller model for web programming
+- How to use the node package manager, called `npm`, to install JavaScript packages for both front-end and back-end JavaScript development
+- How and why the Quicklink JavaScript package supports the pre-fetching of the content on a web page
+- How to use use React and the Spectacle framework to implement an interaction presentation
+- The ways in which React uses a combination of JavaScript and XML called JSX

+### Chapter Eighteen: Web Security Practices

+-